 Snowmobiling is a winter activity, meaning you get to enjoy the sport in all of its glory during the winter season when the snowmobile trails are open.
 Depending on the weather conditions, the snowmobile season in Canada typically runs from December to March.

 Visiting Canada during the winter season has plenty of other advantages.
 Apart from the chance to hit the road on a top-notch snowmobile machine, you’ll enjoy the beauty of fresh snowfall and frozen landscapes, get cheaper flights, and have the opportunity to see Canada’s terrific winter festivals, renowned for being the world’s biggest winter celebrations.
-If you’re an admirer of the Northern Lights, Quebec is one of the best places for aurora viewing in Canada.
+If you’re an admirer of the Northern Lights, Quebec is one of the best places for aurora viewing in eastern Canada.

 You can also simply kick back and enjoy a mug of hot chocolate or a glass of mulled wine after an action-packed day.
 The Canadian winter will warm your heart and offer a host of opportunities for exciting adventures.